 - Use the spade to dig a hole twice the diameter of the Helenium root ball, and slightly deeper.

-- Add a generous amount of Essentials Multi Purpose Compost to the bottom of the hole.
+- Add a generous amount of good quality compost to the bottom of the hole.

 Annual Heleniums are also easy to grow from seed.
 Either purchase seeds or collect them from older flowers at the end of the growing season: